tariqulislaam/tic-tac-toe-v2/README.md

 - Original game concept and design: Tariqul Islam ([Facebook](https://facebook.com/tariqulislaamrahat))

+## Version 2.o

+Fixed some bugs and issues
+Added more bugs to fix later..

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.